nodejs/node/doc/api/stream.markdown

 * `stream` {Stream} An "old style" readable stream

-Versions of Node prior to v0.10 had streams that did not implement the entire Streams API as it is today.
+Versions of Node.js prior to v0.10 had streams that did not implement the entire Streams API as it is today.
 (See "Compatibility" below for more information.)

-If you are using an older Node library that emits `'data'` events and has a [`pause()`][] method that is advisory only, then you can use the `wrap()` method to create a [Readable][] stream that uses the old stream as its data source.
+If you are using an older io.js library that emits `'data'` events and has a [`pause()`][] method that is advisory only, then you can use the `wrap()` method to create a [Readable][] stream that uses the old stream as its data source.

-You will very rarely ever need to call this function, but it exists as a convenience for interacting with old Node programs and libraries.
+You will very rarely ever need to call this function, but it exists as a convenience for interacting with old io.js programs and libraries.

 For example: